 Established in 1948, CFR’s Post Graduate Certificate Program is among the oldest and most respected clergy training programs in the nation.

-CFR is accepting applications on a rolling admissions basis until the 2022-2023 cohort is filled.
-Secure your spot today!
+CFR is accepting applications on a rolling admissions basis.

 This training enriches the skills of priests, rabbis, imams, and other clergy who provide spiritual guidance and support within congregations and communities.
 Combining and integrating salient elements from the behavioral sciences and theology, the clergy training program at CFR provides education and application of current developments in the theory and practice of couple/marital, sex, and family therapy and in pastoral and systemic theology as they relate to family relationships.